mbasa/pgrServer/README.md

 take time since a contraction graph will be created first.
 Subsequent calls will result in a much faster response.)

+pgrServer is also able to solve **Vehicle Routing Problems (VRP)** using the JSprit VRP engine in order to find the optimal set of routes for a fleet of vehicles to traverse orders from a set of customers.

 When to use pgrServer
 ---------------------